CollinPatrick/Unity-Object-Pools/README.md

-  void | ReturnToPool(IPoolObject) | Returns an object to the pool. void | SetConstructor(System.Action\<IPoolObject\>) | Sets the constructon action for objects upon creation. void | SetPrefab(GameObject) | Sets the prefab used to create new objects in the pool<br> **\*GameObjectPool & Component Only.**
+  void | ReturnToPool(IPoolObject) | Returns an object to the pool. void | SetConstructor(System.Action\<IPoolObject\>) | Sets the constructon action for objects upon creation. void | SetPrefab(GameObject) | Sets the prefab used to create new objects in the pool<br> **\*GameObjectPool & Component Only.** void | Update() | Updates the pool when called.
+This method only works when updateType is set to "Custom".
  </details>

 ## IPoolObject